I: BASIC FAIRNESS ISSUES:

 1) Eliminate the lower tax rates for capital gains income.
 Income is income, and all should be taxed the same .
 For years we’ve heard that the rich need special treatment of investment income so they will re-invest it and prosperity will “trickle down” to the rest of us.
 But that was never true.
 Nearly all new wealth in recent years has gone to the wealthiest 1% or 0.1%, and wealth disparity has grown to the highest levels since the Robber Barons.

 If you had the good fortune to have $1million in a US stock market index fund in 2013, you made about $250,000 without doing anything.
 If you had $1billion in such a fund, you made $250 million.
 Without doing anything.
-One could argue that capital gains should be taxed at HIGHER levels than regular income, but probably treating all income the same is fairest, with higher tax rates for the wealthy, elimination of many loopholes, and/or stronger alternative minimum taxes.
+One could argue that capital gains should be taxed at HIGHER levels than regular income, but probably treating all income the same is fairest and simplest, with higher tax rates for the wealthy, elimination of many loopholes, and/or stronger alternative minimum taxes.
 Certainly, taxing Capital gains at LOWER rates than income obtained by real work by real people is crazy, and the fact that has been the case since 1921 largely reflects how well the government does what rich people want.

 Even the famed tax cutter (and extremely wealthy) Andrew Mellon apparently concluded that ‘unearned income,’ that is, income from capital, should be more heavily taxed than ‘earned income, or labor income’.
 (Capital Gains should be taxed higher than regular income.)
 “As he argued in his 1924 book, Taxation: The People’s Business The fairness of taxing more lightly incomes from wages, salaries and professional services than the incomes from business or from investments is beyond question.”

 2) All Financial Trades Should Be Taxed 0.5%.